erzz/workflows/CONTRIBUTING.md

    secrets, variables, useful file locations and container parameters.
 3. All commit messages must follow the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) format!
-4. Only project memebers can merge a Pull Request after at least one approval.
+4. Only project members can merge a Pull Request after at least one approval.

 ## Working with the Docs